Indium tin oxide: Doped compounds

 Promising alternatives based on zinc oxide doped with various elements.

 Several transition metal dopants in indium oxide, particularly molybdenum, give much higher electron mobility and conductivity than obtained with tin.
 Doped binary compounds such as aluminium-doped zinc oxide (AZO) and indium-doped cadmium oxide have been proposed as alternative materials.
 Other inorganic alternatives include aluminium, gallium or indium-doped zinc oxide (AZO, GZO or IZO).

 Carbon nanotubes

 Carbon nanotube conductive coatings are a prospective replacement.

 Graphene

 As another carbon-based alternative, films of graphene are flexible and have been shown to allow 90% transparency with a lower electrical resistance than standard ITO.
 Thin metal films are also seen as a potential replacement material.
 A hybrid material alternative currently being tested is an electrode made of silver nanowires and covered with graphene.
 The advantages to such materials include maintaining transparency while simultaneously being electrically conductive and flexible.

 Conductive polymers

 Inherently conductive polymers (ICPs) are also being developed for some ITO applications.
-Typically the conductivity is lower for conducting polymers, such as polyaniline and PEDOT:PSS, than for inorganic materials, but they are more flexible, less expensive and more environmentally friendly in processing and manufacture.
+Typically the conductivity is lower for organic conducting polymers, such as polyaniline, than for inorganic materials, but they are more flexible, less expensive and more environmentally friendly.